TantorLabs/pg_perfbench/doc/ssh_mode_usage.md

 ## Testing a PostgreSQL database instance located on a remote host

 #### General environment preparation
+Review and follow the steps outlined in the README [preparation](../README.md#dependencies-and-installation).

+#### Environment preparation for SSH connection
-Review and follow the steps outlined in the README [Prerequisites](../README.md#prerequisites).
+Review and follow the steps outlined in the README [preparation for ssh connection](../README.md#connection-options)

+#### Logic for testing over SSH connection

 #### Simple test configuration of a PostgreSQL database instance located on a remote host

 - `pg_perfbench`  is executed as a module:
 ```
 python -m pg_perfbench <args>